 Outdoors Unlimited reserves the right to cancel any trip due to inclement weather or water conditions, insufficient reservations or other factors beyond our control.
 A full refund will be made immediately if they cannot provide an alternate trip that is satisfactory to you.

-Outdoors Unlimited cannot provide alcoholic beverages, however, they are allowed to bring your beer and wine for you.
+Beverages: Outdoors Unlimited cannot provide alcoholic beverages, however, they are allowed to bring your beer and wine for you.
 With your reservation packet you will receive an order form for a selection of beer and wine available through a local retailer.
-Once you place your order it is delivered, packed for your trip, and made available to you on the trip.
+Once you place your order, it is delivered, packed for your trip, and made available to you on the trip.
 Drinking alcoholic beverages prior to making camp in the evening is discouraged.
 On the river there will always be fresh drinking water available, as well as powdered drink mixes (such as Gatorade) to flavor and otherwise enhance your drinking water.
-Water is the preferred choice when it comes to maintaining proper hydration and in such a dry environment your health and happiness depend on it.
+Water is the preferred choice when it comes to maintaining proper hydration- in such a dry environment your health and happiness depend on it.
 For those of you who do not wish to order beer or wine an equal amount of soda of different varieties will be on hand as well.

-Taking a few extra days on the front-end of your trip is well worth some of the great hiking opportunities around the Lee’s Ferry area.
-There’s all kinds of great hiking in the Cockscomb area of highway 89, the famous “Wave” hike, Buckskin Gulch, the Spencer trail directly above Lee’s ferry (if it’s not too hot).
+Things to See in the Area: It’s well worth taking a few extra days on the front end of your trip to explore some of the great hiking opportunities around the Lee’s Ferry area.
+There’s all kinds of great hiking in the Cockscomb area of Highway 89, the famous “Wave” hike, Buckskin Gulch, and the Spencer Trail directly above Lee’s ferry (if it’s not too hot).